 There’s a reason why the bank referral program examples we highlighted are ongoing, not time-sensitive.

-But if you only capture and reward referrals for a short time, and then deactivate the rewards structure, this won’t be worth the time and investment it takes to set up a referral program.
+If you only capture and reward referrals for a short time, and then deactivate the rewards structure, it won’t be worth the time and investment it takes to set up a referral program.

-An ongoing bank refer-a-friend program, on the other hand, allows you the opportunity to motivate multiple referrals from the same customer over longer periods and to build true advocates.
+An ongoing bank refer-a-friend program allows you the opportunity to motivate multiple referrals from the same customer over longer periods and to build true advocates.
 You’ll also gain long-term, actionable data related to word of mouth.

 2. Make sharing easy